muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 # Security Considerations {#Security}

-A Path Segment in SR-MPLS is a local label similar to other labels/Segment, such as a VPN label, defined in MPLS and SR-MPLS.
+A Path Segment in SR-MPLS is a label similar to other labels/Segment, such as a VPN label or a Prefix SID, defined in MPLS and SR-MPLS.
 The data plane processing of a PSID is a local implementation of an ingress node, or an egress node, which follows the same logic of existing MPLS dataplane.

 A Path Segment is used within an SR-MPLS domain {{RFC8402}} and should not leak outside the domain, therefore no new security threats are introduced comparing to current SR-MPLS.
 The security consideration of SR-MPLS, such as boundary filtering described in {{Section 8.1 of RFC8402}} applies to this document.

-The distribution of a PSID from an egress nodes to an ingress nodes is performed within an SR trusted domain, and it is out of the scope of this document.
-The details of the mechanism and related security considerations will be described in other documents.
+A PSID is allocated by an egress node and distributed to an ingress.
+The distribution is performed within an SR trusted domain.
+However, the mechanism of distributing a PSID is out of the scope of this document, and its security consideration will be described in other documents.

-#  Implementation Status

-[Note to the RFC Editor - remove this section before publication, as well as remove the reference to {{RFC7942}}.

-This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{RFC7942}}.
-The description of implementations in this section is intended to assist the IETF in its decision processes in progressing drafts to RFCs.
-Please note that the listing of any individual implementation here does not imply endorsement by the IETF.
-Furthermore, no effort has been spent to verify the information presented here that was supplied by IETF contributors.
-This is not intended as, and must not be construed to be, a catalog of available implementations or their features.
-Readers are advised to note that other implementations may exist.

-According to {{RFC7942}}, "this will allow reviewers and working groups to assign due consideration to documents that have the benefit of running code, which may serve as evidence of valuable experimentation and feedback that have made the implemented protocols more mature.
-It is up to the individual working groups to use this information as they see fit".

-## Huawei Technologies

-* Organization: Huawei Technologies.

-* Implementation: Huawei PTN7900 Series and NCE controller

-* Description: Huawei has implemented Path Segment to support SR Bidirectional Path (Section 2 & Section 3.2).

-* Maturity Level: Demo

-* Coverage: Partial

-* Contact: tanren@huawei.com

-## New H3C Technologies

-* Organization: New H3C Technologies

-*  Implementation: H3C CR16000, CR19000 series routers running Version 7.1.086 or above

-*  Description: Path Segment for Bidirectional SR Path (Section 2 & Section 3.2)

-*  Maturity Level: Demo

-*  Coverage: Partial

-* Contact:  linchangwang.04414@h3c.com

 # IANA Considerations {#IANA}